vega/vega-lite/site/docs/transform/window.md

 permalink: /docs/window.html
 ---

 The window transform performs calculations over sorted groups of data objects.
 These calculations including ranking, lead/lag analysis, and aggregates such as running sums and averages.
 Calculated values are written back to the input data stream.
+If you only want to set the same aggregated value in a new field, you can use the simpler [join aggregate](joinaggregate.html) transform.

 ## Documentation Overview